EARLY LIFE:

 Roxanne’s family started their search for her years before the authorities got involved.

-Angeline says Edmonton police revealed to her that Roxanne was picked up by the RCMP on a prostitution charge in Fort St. John, British Columbia in February 2011.
-However, when contacted by CBC, the RCMP would not confirm or deny that the interaction occurred, and there are no court records about the alleged charges against her.
+Angeline says Edmonton police revealed to her that Roxanne was picked up by the RCMP on a prostitution charge in Fort St. John, British Columbia, in February 2011.
+However, when contacted by the media, they wouldn’t confirm or deny that the interaction occurred, and there are no court records about the alleged charges against her.

-The Edmonton Police Service did a check of Roxanne’s Alberta Health Service, but they didn’t reveal anything that would help in the investigation.
+The Edmonton Police Service did a check of Roxanne’s Alberta Health Service file, but it didn’t reveal anything that would help with the investigation.
 This is because her records are maintained by Health Canada, as she’s Indigenous.

-In 2021, the RCMP highlighted the case as part of a campaign to showcase 11 cases over 11 weeks.
+In 2021, the RCMP highlighted Roxanne’s disappearance as part of a campaign to showcase 11 cases over 11 weeks.
 This coincided with the Sisters in Spirit Vigil held by the Native Women’s Association of Canada each October.

-The Edmonton Police Service is still in charge of Roxanne’s case.
+The Edmonton Police Service is still in charge of the investigation.
 While it remains open, no leads have been received.

 AFTERMATH:

 Angeline and her husband, Albert, are now raising Roxanne’s children with the money they receive from their pension.
-They are also raising two other children who are not their own.
+They are also raising two others who are not their own.

 Angeline was diagnosed with cancer following Roxanne’s disappearance.
 She’s since gone into remission, but has suffered other health issues, including a stroke.